gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	| Storage  | 30GB                 |                       |

 	If your PC does not meet these requirements, you may have to lower your graphics settings and have a subpar experience - worst case scenario, you'll be stuck with poor performance.

-!!! warning "Notice"
-    This section does not reflect my personal views on importance of the mods or my stance towards modders.
-I'm merely attempting to include the best and compatible, issue-free vanilla-friendly mods.

 ## Installation { data-search-exclude }